 Brooklyn, Queens, Staten Island, and The Bronx Area Codes

 Since 1992, 718 and 917 were area codes in the four boroughs of Brooklyn, Queens, Staten Island, and The Bronx.
 On October 1, 1999, area code 347 became an overlay to 718.
 Finally, on April 16, 2011, area code 929 became the fourth area code in the four boroughs (718, 347, 929, and 917).

 The Mystique of the 212 Area Code

-The 212 area code is a status symbol to many and a business coup to companies owning New York City Virtual Phone Numbers.
-It says to callers that a company has offices in New York City, be they physical or virtual.
+The 212 area code is a status symbol to many and a business coup to companies that get a New York City virtual phone number.
+It says to callers that a company has offices in New York City, be they physical or remote.
 Area code 212 is highly coveted.
-Prices for 212 numbers range from $75 to over $1,000.
+There is a $150 setup fee required to get a 212 virtual number from Global Call Forwarding.
 People are selling them on eBay and Craigslist.
 The most expensive is reputed to be $30,000 because it is a memorable number.

 The Bronx Loves the 347 Area Code

 Apparently, residents of the outer boroughs love area code 347.
 Amazon Fashion offers a tee-shirt emblazoned with “The Bronx” and “347”.
 Amazon also sells acrylic serving trays and puzzles prominently displaying “347.”
 TP Apparel sells onesies, tee shirts, hoodies, tank tops, phone cases, pillows, and baseball shirts with “347” emblazoned upon them.